 The added value of imaging as a non-invasive diagnostic technique in neurology is a ’no-brainer’.
 At the same time the development of novel therapies faces challenges due to the extremely high failure rates in development of novel effective drugs (e.g. against neurodegenerative disease).
 Using several neuroimaging case studies, we will discuss the challenges, opportunities and lessons learnt for how molecular imaging can support the development of novel CNS drugs.

-Speakers: Bert Windhorst (VUMC, NL), Tonny Gee (King’s college London, UK) in joint collaboration with the EANM Drug Development Committee, ESMI Neuroimaging Working Group and industry representatives
+Speakers: Bert Windhorst (VUMC, NL), Tonny Gee (King’s College London, UK), Mark Schmidt (Janssen, BE), Joel Mercier (UCB Pharma, BE) and Prof. Xin Yu (Max Planck Institute, DE) in joint collaboration with the EANM Drug Development Committee, ESMI Neuroimaging Working Group and industry representatives

 This session will provide an overview of the main components of the development pipeline that affect the feasibility of translational research.
 By being aware of the major issues, including definition of the end-product and regulatory classification, target patient population, intellectual property, market structure and pipeline, you will have more confidence in designing or selecting your projects for maximum potential impact.

-Speakers: Anton Ussi (EATRIS), Tim Moser (EATRIS) and Giovanni Miagliaccio (EATRIS)
+Speakers: Anton Ussi (EATRIS), Tim Moser (EATRIS) and Giovanni Migliaccio (EATRIS)

 Questions?
 Please contact Rosan Vegter, EATRIS Training Manager: firstname.lastname@example.org